Skip to Content

 2. Endometrial hyperplasia

 This is thickening of the lining covering the uterus in women.
 This lining is the endometrium.
-It is usually due to effects of high body estrogen.
+It is usually due to effects of high body estrogen without enough progesterone.

 Estrogen is critical for proliferation of your endometrium during your menstrual cycle.